v0ss3n/jekyll/_posts/misc/2019-10-24-upgrading a tevo tarantula.md

 I used this tutorial: <https://www.youtube.com/watch?v=-sQ8p00pG5E> and downloaded the firmware from <https://github.com/JimBrown/MarlinTarantula>.

-However this had no influence on the bed leveling function working again and after testing the X-axis endstop with a multimeter we determined it was broken and had to be replaced.
+However this had no influence on the bed leveling function working again and after testing the X-axis endstop with a multimeter we determined it was not soldered properly and had to be resoldered.

+## Bed leveling
+After this we could level the bed (using this tutorial <https://www.youtube.com/watch?v=RZRY6kunAvs>) with a piece of paper and manually moving the screws keeping the bed in place.
+Apparently I moved the bed too close to the extruder because there seemed to be no space for the filament and the layer printed was very thin.

+- preheat the bed to 60 degrees celsius (for PLA) because the bed expands with heat
+- counterclockwise: lowers the bed
+- clockwise: heightens the bed

 ## Y-axis
 Using the Tarantula - MGN12 Dual Y Rails mod, the amount of each part needed: